VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Proxmox.md

 You should see 1 time series per node in your PVE cluster.

 ## Proxmox Backup Server (PBS)
-1. Login to PBS as an administrator
+1. Log in to PBS as an administrator
 2. Go to Configuration > Metrics Server > Add > InfluxDB